quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 This is a small detail, but I wanted to point it out before going to stress testing.
 The arguments passed to the generator are [hashed][hash-function], and the hash code is used as the random seed.
 Therefore, the test will be the same for the same set of arguments.

-This is also means that the arguments for the generator are _important_: it determined both the _shape_ of the test, as well as the random seed!
+We can conclude that arguments for the generator are _important_: it determined both the _shape_ of the test, as well as the random seed!

 #### The first generator's implementation